Uniformizable foliated projective structures along singular foliations: Examples

 \subsection{Hilbert modular foliations}

-Let \(\HH^2=\{z\in \CC\mid \Im(z)>0\}\).
+Let \(\HH=\{z\in \CC\mid \Im(z)>0\}\).
 The group \(\mathrm{PSL}(2,\RR)\times \mathrm{PSL}(2,\RR)\) acts diagonally on \(\HH^2\) by preserving both the horizontal and vertical foliations by disks, together with their canonical foliated projective structures.
 For a torsion-free, discrete subgroup \(\Gamma\subset \mathrm{PSL}(2,\RR)\times \mathrm{PSL}(2,\RR)\), the quotient manifold inherits two foliations with a strongly uniformizable foliated projective structure each.

 For a square-free integer \(d\), and \(\mathfrak{o}\) the ring of algebraic integers of \(\QQ(\sqrt{d})\), the \emph{Hilbert modular group} \(\mathrm{PSL}(\mathfrak{o})\) embeds as a non-uniform, irreducible lattice in \(\mathrm{PSL}(2,\RR)\times \mathrm{PSL}(2,\RR)\).
-The quotient of \(\HH^2\), the \emph{Hilbert modular surface}, is an analytic space with finitely many singular points corresponding to points in \(\HH^2\) with non-trivial stabilizer, and a finite number of ends (cusps).
-The one-point compactification of a cusp is a normal analytic space; in its resolution, the exceptional divisor is a cycle of smooth rational curves intersecting transversely, in which the self-intersections of the curves can be explicitly described~\cite{hirzebruch-hilbert}.
-The vertical and horizontal foliations on \(\HH^2/\mathrm{PSL}(\mathfrak{o})\), the \emph{Hilbert modular foliations}, extend to this compactification while leaving these rational curves invariant \cite[Ex.~9.4]{brunella-birational}.
+The quotient \(\mathrm{PSL}(\mathfrak{o})\backslash\HH^2\), the \emph{Hilbert modular surface}, is an analytic space with finitely many singular points, corresponding to points in \(\HH^2\) with non-trivial stabilizer, and a finite number of ends (cusps).
+The one-point compactification of a cusp is a normal analytic space; in its resolution, the exceptional divisor is a cycle of smooth rational curves intersecting transversely, in which the self-intersections of the curves can be explicitly described \cite{hirzebruch-hilbert}.
+The vertical and horizontal foliations on \(\mathrm{PSL}(\mathfrak{o})\backslash\HH^2\), the \emph{Hilbert modular foliations}, extend to this compactification while leaving these rational curves invariant \cite[Ex.~9.4]{brunella-birational}.

-Let us show that the foliated projective structure extends to the rational curves in the exceptional divisor.
-On a neighborhood of a point in the intersection of two of the rational curves of the cycle, there are coordinates \(u\) and \(v\) (locally defining the two rational curves) and constants \(w\) and~\(w'\), \(w\neq w'\), such that \(u\) and \(v\) are related to the global coordinates \((z_1,z_2)\) of \(\HH^2\) by
+Let us show that the foliated projective structure extends to the rational curves in the exceptional divisor of the desingularization of a cusp.
+On a neighborhood of a point in the intersection of two of the rational curves of the cycle, there are coordinates \(u\) and \(v\) (locally defining the two rational curves) and non-zero constants \(w\) and \(w'\), \(w\neq w'\), such that \(u\) and \(v\) are related to the global coordinates \((z_1,z_2)\) of \(\HH^2\) by

 (this is formula (9) in \cite[Section 2.3]{hirzebruch-hilbert}).
 The coordinate vector field \(\indel{z_1}\) induces one of the foliated projective structures, and, in the above coordinates, it reads

 Thus, the foliated projective structure induced by \(\indel{z_1}\) extends to the rational curves of the cycles, and, on a neighborhood of the intersection of two of them, is induced by a non-degenerate vector field (a parabolic singularity of the foliated projective structure).
 Each rational curve of the cycle has two singular points, and the projective structure on their complement is the natural one on~\(\CC/2\ii\pi\ZZ\).